JackHughes03/AI-coin-recognition/README.md

 ## How to run

+1. Clone this project

-1. Install the requirements.txt
+2. Install the requirements.txt

-2. Create the dataset by running the install.sh bash script.
+3. Create the dataset by running the install.sh bash script.
 It will install and format the datasets for you.

-5. Running the model:
+4. Running the model:
    - Execute `main.py`
    - Choose train and wait till the process is finished